Isometry groups and mapping class groups of spherical 3-orbifolds: Generalized Smale conjecture

-In the previous sections we discussed which standard Seifert fibrations of $S^3$ are left invariant by the groups in Du Val's list.
 We remark that finite subgroups in Du Val's list can leave invariant also fibrations that are not standard, thus obtaining different fibrations on the same spherical orbifold.
-In this section we explore this phenomenon; the following Lemma shows that it can occur only in some specific cases.
+The following Lemma shows that this phenomenon can occur only in some specific cases.

 \begin{Lemma} Let $G$ be a finite subgroup of $\SO(4)$ leaving invariant a Seifert fibration $\pi$ of $S^3$, then one of the two following conditions is satisfied: \begin{enumerate} \item $G$ is conjugate in $\SO(4)$ to a subgroup in Families $1$, $1'$, $11$ or $11'$; \item there exists an orientation-preserving diffeomorphism $f:S^3\to S^3$ such that $\pi\circ f$ is the Hopf or the anti-Hopf fibration and $f^{-1}Gf$ is a subgroup of $\SO(4).$ \end{enumerate} \end{Lemma}